silentrob/superscriptjs.com/documentation/_library-content.md

 ```

-If your script has things for the bot to say first, or during long awkward pauses, the will be sent to this event.
+If your script has things for the bot to say first, or during long awkward pauses, they will be sent to this event.

 <a class="doc-anchor" name="example"></a>